postplayhouse/postplayhouse.com/docs/historical-image-artifacts.md

 B2 names are versioned conventions, not object-lock.
 Hash mismatch fails closed.
 Retain old manifests/versions and a second verified cache copy; enable provider retention/object lock where available.
-For B2 loss, seed a filesystem store from that copy, run `prepare`, collision-verify and republish under explicit authorization, then review the new lock.
+For B2 loss, seed a filesystem store from that copy, run `hydrate-generation`, collision-verify and republish under explicit authorization, then review the new lock.
 Roll back by reverting sources, generated modules, and lock together.

-Generation is supported only on pinned Linux/x64. macOS may run `restore` and `prepare` because final-byte copying does not invoke libvips; it must not publish or claim byte-reproducible generation.
+Generation is supported only on pinned Linux/x64. macOS may run `restore` and `hydrate-generation` because final-byte copying does not invoke libvips; it must not publish or claim byte-reproducible generation.
 Linux CI requalifies toolchain changes.

 ## Reproducible qualification